Who Is This Book For?

 - * You heard about the Newhall shooting and want the details

-- You’re an armed citizen or cop and want to learn from the shooting
+- * You’re an armed citizen or law enforcement officer and want to learn from the shooting

 “For the first time, the reader will be treated to a detailed analysis of the tactics and procedures used by officers and criminals in the fight.
 This makes the book unique in the field, because the only other books on the subject have not focused on this area.””— Michael E. Wood

 Meanwhile, Officer Gore turned away from the suspect he was searching, drew his revolver, and fired a single round of Remington-Peters .357 Magnum ammunition at Twining across the deck lid of the car.
 The shot went wide and missed Twining, striking the right rear window of a Ford Mustang parked in the restaurant parking lot and exiting out the rear window.

 With Officer Gore focused on the threat across the car, Davis had the opportunity to push back from the car, spin to his right, and pull a 2” Smith & Wesson Model 38 Bodyguard Airweight .38 Special revolver from his waistband (the same gun he had used to threaten the Tidwell’s, earlier).
 Davis shot the distracted officer twice in the chest at arm’s length, the bullets traveling from left front to right back.
 Like his hapless partner, academy classmate, and childhood friend, Officer Frago, Officer Gore was dead before he hit the ground.

 About the Author